WARNING: Unmarked spoilers ahead, please self-advise. Based on how the work is choreographed, various tropes here contain major plot spoilers!

 - Improbable Age: At least in the anime continuity, he gets accepted into NASA's space program at about 17 years old, no extensive training program required.

-- Jerk with a Heart of Gold: He's very aloof, which not-infrequently slips into outright rudeness, and there's the occasional sign that he actively enjoys winding certain characters up (particularly Mr. Kakuta), but he will always lend a hand if someone's genuinely in trouble.
+- Jerk with a Heart of Gold: Subverted.
+He's not actually a jerk, but may look very aloof, if not a bit rude, and there's the occasional sign that he actively enjoys winding certain characters up (particularly Mr. Kakuta), but he will always lend a hand if someone's genuinely in trouble, and is undoubtedly a heroic and good-hearted character who always does the right thing.

 - Leitmotif: An orchestra with a saxophone solo at the beginning plays whenever he pulls off an antic.